 - Learn from the past.
 Try to relate new problems to old ones; you may learn something from the similarities, or from the differences.

 - Patience.
 No one said this was easy!

 by Kiran S. Kedlaya (kedlaya'at'math.mit.edu)

-AMC Diagnostic and Mock Test - AMC Advantage
+- Problem-sets on specific AMC topics and Mock Contests - AMC Advantage